TADA-A/TADA-A/README.md

 We provided a `test_run.Rmd` in the `test_data` folder.
 Running the `test_run.Rmd` would generate a `test_run.html`, which should be the same as the `test_run_results.html` in the same folder.
 It takes about 5mins to finish (Intel(R) Core(TM) i7-4790K CPU @ 4.00GHz).

 ## 4. User guide
+Follow this guide, you will get familiar with the usage of TADA-A and replicate the major analyses done in the accompanying manuscript.
 ### 4.1 Step 1: Adjust mutation rates for each study.
 Make a R/Rmd file in the `analysis` folder.
 And follow the examples below to build your own analysis pipeline.